Electric vehicle warning sounds

 The 2011 Nissan Leaf was the first electric car equipped with Nissan's Vehicle Sound for Pedestrians called 'Canto'.

 Electric vehicle warning sounds are sounds designed to alert pedestrians to the presence of electric drive vehicles such as hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and battery electric vehicles (BEVs) travelling at low speeds.
-Warning sound devices were deemed necessary by some government regulators because vehicles operating in all-electric mode produce less noise than traditional combustion engine vehicles and can make it more difficult for pedestrians and cyclists to be aware of their presence.
+Warning sound devices were deemed necessary by some government regulators because vehicles operating in all-electric mode produce less noise than traditional combustion engine vehicles and can make it difficult for pedestrians and cyclists to be aware of their presence.
 This is a particular problem for those with visual impairments.
 Warning sounds may be activated by the driver (similar to a horn) or turn on automatically at low speeds.
 These sounds vary from clearly artificial (such as beeps and chimes) to those that mimic engine sounds or tires rolling over gravel.

-Japan issued guidelines for such warning devices in January 2010 and the US approved legislation in December 2010.
-The US National Highway Traffic Safety Administration issued its final ruling in February 2018, and requires the device to emit warning sounds when travelling at speeds less than 30 km/h with compliance by September 2020, but 50% of "quiet" vehicles must have the warning sounds by September 2019.
+Japan issued guidelines for such warning devices in January 2010, and the US approved legislation in December 2010.
+The US National Highway Traffic Safety Administration issued its final ruling in February 2018.
+Their ruling requires vehicles to emit warning sounds at speeds below 30 km/h, with full compliance by September 2020 and 50% of "quiet" vehicles compliant by September 2019.
 In April 2014, the European Parliament approved legislation that requires the mandatory use of an acoustic vehicle alerting system (AVAS).
-Manufacturers must install an AVAS system in four-wheeled electric and hybrid electric vehicles that are approved from July 1, 2019, and to all new quiet electric and hybrid vehicles registered from July 2021.
+Manufacturers must install an AVAS in four-wheeled electric and hybrid electric vehicles that are approved from July 1, 2019, and in all new quiet electric and hybrid vehicles registered from July 2021.
 The vehicle must make a continuous noise level of at least 56 dBA (within 2 m) if the car is going 20 km/h or slower, and a maximum of 75 dBA.

 Several automakers have developed electric warning sound devices, and since December 2011 advanced technology cars available in the market with manually activated electric warning sounds include the Nissan Leaf, Chevrolet Volt, Honda FCX Clarity, Nissan Fuga Hybrid/Infiniti M35, Hyundai Sonata Hybrid, and the Toyota Prius (Japan only).
 Models equipped with automatically activated systems include the 2014 BMW i3 (option not available in the US), 2012 model year Toyota Camry Hybrid, 2012 Lexus CT200h, all EV versions of the Honda Fit, and all Prius family cars recently introduced in the United States, including the standard 2012 model year Prius, the Toyota Prius v, Prius c and the Toyota Prius Plug-in Hybrid.
 The 2013 Smart electric drive, optionally, comes with automatically activated sounds in the US and Japan and manually activated in Europe.